yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 {% endhighlight %}

-Add padding to create our intrinsic ratio.
+Add padding to create an intrinsic ratio.

 {% highlight javascript %}